jutytu/H-tau-tau/README.md

 # H-tau-tau

 This is an analysis of the Higgs boson decay into two tau leptons, performed using data from the ATLAS experiment at CERN.
 The final goal of the analysis was to use a neural network in order to differantiate between the CP-odd and CP-even hypotheses for the Higgs boson, based on the four-momenta of its decay products.
+This analysis constituted my project completed as part of the tutorial during my third year of undergraduate studies in Physics.

 ### Data